thdk/package-changed/README.md

 Usage: package-changed install [options]

 Options:
   --ci        Run 'npm ci' instead of 'npm i'.
 Even when package is not changed.
-Default when env.CI=true -h, --help  display help for command
+Default when env.CI=true -r, --registry <registry>  npm registry url to use -h, --help  display help for command
 ```